pld/sicp/README.md

-Some exercise from SICP in MIT-Scheme.
+Exercises from SICP in MIT-Scheme.